erkexzcx/stalkerhek/README.md

 This software allows you to watch Stalker TV on VLC or Kodi and on multiple devices.
 It serves IPTV as M3U playlist and acts as a proxy.

-Things that do not work:
+Things that do NOT work:
-* application/octet-stream is not working.
-VLC/Kodi is just not loading it...
-* Recordings that are served together with channels from stalker portal (from my stalker box)
-* Missing categories.
-Will add later
-* No EPG and not going to be any time soon
+* Cache

 # How to use